DFE-Digital/improving-children-and-family-services-through-digital-technology/content/principle-1.md

 ## Importance of user needs

 Service design starts with identifying user needs.
 Understanding the context gives you the best chance of meeting these needs in a simple and cost effective way.
 If you do not know what the user’s needs are, you will not build the right thing.
 Do research, analyse data and talk to users.
 Test assumptions and hypotheses.
-Have empathy for users and remember what they want versus what they need may be different.
+Have empathy and remember what users want and what users need may be different

-## Focus on end-users
+## Focus on users

-Children’s social care tools and services should be procured, designed, and implemented in response to the practical and emotional needs of the end-user.
+Children’s social care tools and services should be procured, designed, and implemented in response to the practical and emotional needs of the users.

 There needs to be consideration of: